UrosCvjetinovic/Motion-Tracking/README.md

  ![RawDataBMI088Screen](https://github.com/UrosCvjetinovic/Motion-Tracking/blob/master/img/RawDataBMI088Screen.jpg)

  - *Orientation Screen:*
-    While this screen is active, the sensors are active, and orientation calculated from the sensors measurements are displayed graphically.
+    While this screen is active, the sensor BMI088 is active and BME680 is inactive, and orientation calculated from the BMI088 measurements are displayed graphically on the OLED.

  ![OrientationScreen](https://github.com/UrosCvjetinovic/Motion-Tracking/blob/master/img/OrientationScreen.jpeg)